Chanakya IAS Academy’s Mock Interviews are running. To know more–Click Here.

 “Life’s goal should be life itself.
 How to live life so happily, so well, so nicely, so much passionately that every next second we are ready to die, without regrets.
 These exams are minuscule temporary goals.
 But, alas, students, forget that often!”

-It’s not a test of knowledge but it’s a test of presence of mind.
+It’s not a test of knowledge but it’s a test of the presence of mind.

 Answer: Most of the questions in UPSC interview will be based on the (DAF) of the candidate.
 Prepare well for possible questions based on personal and professional experience and ensure presenting balanced and impartial views, without any biases.